AdobeDocs/app-builder/src/pages/resources/ci-cd/lesson1.md

 **pr_test.yml** is the GitHub action that will run the App unit tests on the stage environment by calling `aio app test` against the requested changes.
 It will run anytime the [pull_request](https://help.github.com/en/actions/reference/events-that-trigger-workflows#pull-request-event-pull_request) event occurs.

+> Note: The versions in the example workflow files below (ex. @3) may not be the latest.
+We recommend updating to the newest major version when starting a new project, especially if setup is not working.
+To see the latest release, go to the Releases section of [adobe/aio-apps-action](https://github.com/adobe/aio-apps-action).

 ```yaml
 name: AIO App CI